govau/content-guide/_search-engines/on-page-optimisation.md

   content= "
 You are writing content to help users claim for family tax benefits.

-So you include words that your user research shows that people search for when they need help on this topic.
-For example, 'child care', 'income' and 'payments'.
+Your user research shows users search for 'child care', 'income' and 'payments' when they need help with family tax benefits.

-"
+So you write useful content that includes these terms and topics."
 %}

 To optimise your content, write the way you would write for a human.